How to set up bank account reconciliation on a bank card

-See more about banks and formats in the section Bank information.
+See more about banks and formats in the section Bank Overview.

 If you choose Special format, your Microsoft Partner can help you design the integration completely individually and at the same time make use of Statement Intelligence i Payment Management.

 Contact your Microsoft Partner if you need to load an account statement that is not supported by Payment Management.